6 Ways to Instantly Get Rid of Gnats & Fruit Flies at Home

 This simple trap requires very little maintenance.
 Simply fill the traps with the non-toxic solution then leave them close to the problematic areas.
 The traps are clear so you can easily find out if they are effective at killing the gnats and fruit flies.

-The following infographic highlights a few natural methods you could apply to get rid of gnats and fruit flies.
+The following infographic highlights methods you could apply to get rid of gnats and fruit flies.

 Home Remedies for Killing Gnats & Fruit Flies